 Payees who receive more than the base rate of FTB need to be aware that when Centrelink is notified of a prescribed payment, this payment will be included in the maintenance income test used to calculate FTB.

-It is important to get legal advice as soon as you get behind in making child support payments.
+It is important to get legal advice as soon as you get behind in making child support payments as time limits may apply to certain applications to reduce the debt.
 You are still required to pay off your child support debt after the assessment has ended or after the child has turned 18.
-A time limit may apply to certain applications to reduce the debt.

 A parent may not be able to pay child support at the rate assessed by CS, causing a child support debt.
 A parent may be able to apply to pay less.
 (See “How to change child support”.)

-If there is a large child support debt and a parent has not made satisfactory arrangements to pay the debt, CS may prevent them from leaving Australia by making a departure prohibition order (s 72D Collection Act).
+If a parent has not made satisfactory arrangements to pay a large child support debt, CS may prevent them from leaving Australia by making a departure prohibition order (s 72D Collection Act).